Donly C. Hawley

-Donly C. Hawley (October 31, 1855 - January 27, 1926) was a physician and politician from Burlington, Vermont.
+Donly C. Hawley (October 31, 1855 - January 27, 1926) was an American physician and politician in Burlington, Vermont.
 A nationally recognized expert in the field of colorectal surgery, he was an attending surgeon at several Burlington-area hospitals and a frequent contributor to numerous medical journals.
 A Republican, among the offices in which he served was mayor of Burlington (1901-1903) and member of the Vermont Senate (1917-1919).

 Early life

 Donly Curtis Hawley was born in Fletcher, Vermont on October 31, 1855, a son of Dr. Curtis F. Hawley and Louise Ann (Boynton) Hawley.
 He was raised and educated in Fletcher and Fairfax.
 Hawley graduated from Fairfax's New Hampton Institute in 1873 and Barre City, Vermont's Barre Academy in 1874.
 Hawley then attended the University of Vermont, from which he received his Bachelor of Science degree in 1874.

 Hawley worked at his father's Fairfax mercantile business while studying medicine under his father's tutelage.
 Hawley later studied under Dr. L. M. Bingham.
 He then returned to the University of Vermont, where he completed his M.D. degree in 1884.
 Hawley's graduating class included 101 students; he was ranked first, and was selected as the class valedictorian.